-When talking to general counsels, legal ops teams and CFO's, I seem to hear this comment very often:
+When talking to general counsel, legal operations teams and CFOs, I seem to hear this comment very often:

 Why?
 What does that even mean.
-To qualify it – I don’t mean just the 10 person small business, I mean the companies that have 5, 10 even 50 legal team members, spending tens of millions annually on outside counsel and maybe even be part of a public company.
-Why would they feel they are too small for ebilling software?
+To qualify it – I don’t mean just the 10 person small business, I mean the companies that have 5, 10, even 50 legal team members, spending tens of millions annually on outside counsel and maybe even be part of a public company.
+Why would they feel they are too small for legal e-Billing software?

 Because you are too small for them.

 There it is.
 That’s your answer.
 You aren’t too small, you are simply too small for legacy vendors.
 Too small of an account, too demanding, not enough users, etc. Too small for the pain it requires to roll out legacy software that can’t scale.
 Did you know, some companies will take 1 to 2 years to implement legacy e-Billing solutions?
 That’s not migrating from an existing product, that’s starting with a clean slate.

 Shameless plug… under most circumstances, you will be up and running with SimpleLegal in months, not years.
 And it’s important to keep in mind that you’re not too small to have data.
 You’re just too small to line up IT, finance, and legal resources to work on a software implementation for the next 18-24 months.
 That’s where SimpleLegal can help.
 We partner closely with every SimpleLegal customer to ensure a positive and valuable experience, from when you first see the product to implementation and beyond.